-TO PURCHASE ONE OF THESE HORSES, YOU MUST CALL CAMELOT!
+TO PURCHASE ONE OF THESE HORSES, YOU MUST CALL Cranbury Sale Stables!
 NOT HHER.
-PLEASE NOTE THAT HHER IS NO LONGER THE PRIMARY SOURCE OF INFORMATION OR RESCUE-CONTACT REGARDING THESE HORSES.
+PLEASE NOTE THAT HHER IS NOT THE PRIMARY SOURCE OF INFORMATION.
+RIDING DESCRIPTIONS ARE PROVIDED BY CRANBURY SALE STABLES.

 HELPING HEARTS WILL RETURN CALLS between 9 a.m. & 9 p.m.
 If you wish to leave a message, do it during those times.
 PLEASE DO NOT CALL BEFORE 8 A.M, OR AFTER 9 P.M., UNLESS OF COURSE THERE IS AN ACTUAL EMERGENCY THAT INCLUDES MAYHEM, DESTRUCTION, ARTERIAL BLEEDING OR SOME OTHER EMERGENCY THAT I MAY FIND OF INTEREST.
 THANK YOU FOR YOUR COURTESIES IN THIS REGARD. ***

--- In an attempt to assist some of these horses homes before they ship, I list them here.
-The horses are the property of Camelot Auction House -- any interested parties will be dealing with Frank Carper, the proprietor.
+-- In an attempt to assist these horses homes before they ship, I list them here.
+The horses are the property of Cranbury Sale Stables -- any interested parties will be dealing with the proprietors.
 Helping Hearts is in NO WAY "vetting" prospective buyers NOR placing these horses with Adoption Contracts.
 My hope is to help these animals avoid an excruciating death and find themselves back in positions where they can be loved and be productive for someone, rather than being the 'cast-offs' they've become, thru no fault of their own.